balbinot/balbinot.github.io/_pages/home.md

 author_profile: true
 ---

-I am an astrophysicist based at the Leiden Observatory and a guest researcher at the Kapteyn Institute at the University of Groningen.
+I am an astrophysicist based at the Kapteyn Institute at the University of Groningen and at the Leiden Observatory.
+I am working closely with the Euclid team to curate, validate, and distribute the external catalogues and images that will ultimately be complimentary to the exquisite imaging from the Euclid satellite.
+My main research is on resolved stellar populations in the nearby Universe.
 I mainly use statistical tools to mine for faint signal in large databases coming from photometric and astrometric surveys.
 Ultimately I find and model dwarf galaxies and stellar streams, which have only a handful of stars among billions of contaminating ones.

 I also have a variety of interests in neighboring fields such as multiple populations in globular clusters, the structure and star formation of the LMC,